Actindo-AG/Documentation/Cloudinary/Integration/02_ManageCloudinaryAttributes.md

   > [Info] Be aware that only attributes which are neither multi-language nor multi-channel can be used as defining attributes for variants.
 For detailed information, see [Create a variant set](./07_ManageVariantSets.md#create-a-variant-set).

-6. Enable the *Active* toggle to switch the attribute active after creation.
+6. Enable the *Active* toggle to activate the attribute after creation.

 7. Click the ![Add](../../Assets/Icons/Plus05.png "[Add]") (Add) button in the *Assigned sets* field.
 The button is locked if you have not yet selected a data type.
   A drop-down list with all active attribute sets is displayed.